Skip to content

 Twitter Emoji (Twemoji)

-MySQL outperforms Twitter Emoji (Twemoji) in 4 of 7 categories, with a stronger composite score (75 vs 74).
-Twitter Emoji (Twemoji) leads in no categories.
+MySQL outperforms Twitter Emoji (Twemoji) in 2 of 7 categories, with a stronger composite score (75 vs 75).
+Twitter Emoji (Twemoji) leads in performance.

 When to choose MySQL

-Choose MySQL when your primary concern is server response time and best practices.
+Choose MySQL when your primary concern is best practices and SEO.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose Twitter Emoji (Twemoji)